brimdata/zed/docs/zq/README.md

 default format when output is directed to the terminal.
 ZNG is default when redirecting to a non-terminal output like a file or pipe.

-When run with file arguments, each file's format is automatically inferred ([as described below](#21-auto-detection)) and each file is scanned in the order appearing on the command line forming the input stream.
+When run with input arguments, each input's format is automatically inferred ([as described below](#21-auto-detection)) and each input is scanned in the order appearing on the command line forming the input stream.

 A query expressed in the [Zed language](language.md) may be optionally specified and applied to the input stream.

-If no query is specified, the input files are all scanned without modification and output in the desired format as described below.
+If no query is specified, the inputs are scanned without modification and output in the desired format as described below.
 This latter approach provides a convenient means to convert files from one format to another.

-To determine whether the first argument is query or a file, `zq` checks the local file system for the existence of a file by that name or whether the name is an URL.
+To determine whether the first argument is a query or an input, `zq` checks the local file system for the existence of a file by that name or whether the name is an URL.
 If no such file or URL exists, it attempts to parse the text as a Zed program.